 Determinate and indeterminate are terms usually used to describe tomatoes, but can also be used to distinguish other types of vegetables.
 Cucumbers, potatoes, peas, beans, and strawberries can also be classified as either determinate or indeterminate.

 In a nutshell, production on indeterminate plants doesn’t stop during the normal growing season.
-They will continue to grow and produce as long as they are able to.
+They will continue to grow and produce as long as the growing season allows them to.
 A plant that is labeled “vining” would be an indeterminate.
 Indeterminate plants can get very large, so keep this in mind if you’re short on space.

 Determinate plants typically produce fruits that are all ready at about the same time.
 Once the fruit is mature, the plant can then just focus on staying healthy, but will no longer produce.
 A plant labeled as a “bush” plant is actually a determinate.
 Determinate plants tend to stay more compact, so they fit into a small garden better.

-If you enjoy eating tomatoes fresh out of the garden throughout the season, you will want an indeterminate variety.
+If you enjoy eating your produce fresh out of the garden throughout the season, you will want an indeterminate variety.
 However, if you intend to can or preserve your produce, you should stick with determinates so you have a lot ready to harvest at the same time.

 Now comes the fun part – start shopping for those seeds!
 You should start choosing your seeds in early spring.
 Make sure you get the seeds started at the ideal time.
 I don’t know how many times I’ve bought seeds too late and thought – “I’ll just plant them anyways and hope for the best”.
 Just FYI, it doesn’t usually work!